arcus/education_modules/command_line_101/command_line_101.md

 ## Useful Commands and Syntax

+- In our installation section, we covered how accessing CLI tools to run bash scripts is quite uncomplicated on either operating system.
+Similarly, bash commands and syntax are approachable and integrate well to allow for a gradual increasing in the complexity of utilities run.

 ### Commands

 - Ls: list directory contents
 - Mkdir: create a new directory at the folder level
 - Cd:change directory
-- Echo: prints out text in the terminal window- especially useful for declaring environment variables which reveal permissions and what strings can be passed.
+- Echo: prints out text in the terminal window- especially useful for declaring environment variables which reveal both permissions and what strings can be passed.

   ![Echo variable example](media/echo_example.png)

 - Touch: creates a new file